nagor2/cryptoFiat/docs/pages/contracts.rst

     There are 3 types of auctions, that may be created:
     - Selling the collateral of debt position if the holder of the position has not provided sufficient collateral for the stablecoins he has minted.
+    - Rule tokens buyout if the stabilization fund exceeds its limit to reduce Rule total supply.
+    - Dotflat buyout to top up stabilization fund with newly Rule token minted as a reward.

 .. autosolcontract:: Auction
     :members: